-The Relief Institute provides a number of Osteotomy surgeries.
+The Relief Institute can find you a doctor specialized in osteotomy surgeries.
 Osteotomy is a generic surgical treatment for bunion deformities that involves a procedure in which a cut or several cuts are made in the affected bone or bones to restore their proper alignment.

 You may need bunion surgery if you have severe foot pain that occurs when walking or wearing flat, comfortable shoes.
 Surgery may also be needed when chronic big toe inflammation and swelling isn’t relieved with rest or medicines.